UNIVERSITY OF CALIFORNIA, DAVIS

 Instructor:

-Please contact me in person (in office hours or after class) instead of by email.
+Please talk with me in office hours or after class instead of contacting me by email.

 Reference Texts:

-1. Principles of Data Conversion System Design, Razavi, IEEE Press, 1995.
+2. Principles of Data Conversion System Design, Razavi, 1995.

 1. A/D and D/A building blocks (passive components and comparators),